Best Online Doctorate in Psychology Programs

 In many states, the Board of Psychology issues these licenses.
 Typically, you’ll need a doctorate in psychology from an accredited program, supervised experience, and passing scores on a licensure exam.

 Aspiring psychologists in all states must take the Examination for Professional Practice in Psychology (EPPP).
-You may have to take additional exams depending on what state you live in.
-For example, California also requires the California Psychology Law and Ethics Examination.
+You may have to take additional exams, depending on what state you live in.
+For example, most states require a state jurisprudence exam, which tests applicants on their knowledge of state laws applicable to psychology practice.

 Exam and licensure costs vary by state.
-In New York, you'll pay around $300 for your license, while in Pennsylvania it costs $105 for an initial license and $300 to renew your license.
+In New York, you’ll pay $294 for your initial license, while in Pennsylvania it costs $105 for an initial license and $300 to renew your license.

 Q&A With a Real Psychologist and a Psychology Student